jggatter/Notes/docker/docker basics.md

 List images on local system
 `docker images`

+Inspect an image, e.g. to determine architecture it was built for:
+`docker image inspect <image id> | grep Architecture`

-Build from a Dockerfile in the present working directory and tag it `docker build -t repository/image:version .`
+Build from a Dockerfile in the present working directory and tag the image:
+`docker build -t repository/image:version .`
 Can also do as separate steps using `docker build` and `docker tag`

+Build from a Dockerfile specified by its path and tag the image:
+`docker build -f path/to/Dockerfile -t repository/image:version .`

+Build for a specific OS and architecture like Linux x86:
+`docker buildx build --platform linux/amd64 -t repository/image:version .`
+Note: The server must be multi-platform capable.
+Ex: Install Rosetta on Mac M1, M2, and other systems with Apple Silicon chips.

 Tag a built image with another tag:
 `docker tag <existing image tag> <new image tag>`